LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

        Casting away "const-ness" is usually a poor programming decision and can introduce errors.

-       **Exception:** It may be necessary in some circumstances to cast away const-ness, such as when calling const-incorrect APIs.
+.. note :: **Exception:** It may be necessary in some circumstances to cast
+           away const-ness, such as when calling const-incorrect APIs.

 8.56 The "reinterpret_cast" **must not** be used unless absolutely necessary.